Make Your Case Matter with an Experienced Attorney

 Birth Injuries Demand Strong Legal Action

 Rockville, Maryland birth injury lawyer Stuart L. Plotnick understands how overwhelming an unexpected birth injury can be.
 The joy of childbirth can quickly turn into emotional trauma, worry, and panic over how to provide for your newborn's condition.
-Our attorneys have years of experience helping families like yours fight for justice and fair compensation, so you can give your child the future they deserve.
+Our legal team has years of experience helping families like yours fight for justice and fair compensation, so you can give your child the future they deserve.

 If your child suffered birth injuries, and you believe it was the result of medical negligence, please contact the Law Offices of Stuart L. Plotnick today to schedule a free case evaluation with our Bethesda personal injury attorney.
 We represent birth injury victims throughout Montgomery County, Prince George's County, Fairfax County, Loudoun County, Virginia, and Washington D.C.